rjstone/cmano-lua-helpers/README.md

 your own updates. **But, this is on one condition!** You must adhere to the following very simple and short code style "guide" so we can try to keep this as clean looking as possible.

+**If you don't want to deal with github...** Just go to https://gist.github.com/ then paste your code snippet there and message me somehow (discord, etc) and I'll add it (possibly after editing it to match style).

 ### Indenting

 * Indents are 4 spaces (per level)
 * Use "soft" tabs (indents of four space characters) not "hard" tabs (tab characters).
 In other words, convert all tab characters to spaces when you save.
 Various text editors will help you manage your tabs as spaces like this.

-### Spacing
+### Line Spacing

-* Two lines between function definitions
+* **Single optional blank line spacing** inside functions anywhere you feel like visually separating parts of the function.
+For example before and after loops.
+This is totally optional and up to you, just avoid using two or more blank lines in a row to space things out.
+In other words, avoid double spacing inside functions.
+* **Double blank line spacing** between function definitions, unless the functions are a very closely related group like `SetSidesFriendly()`, `SetSidesHostile()`, etc. In this cases just space them apart with a single blank line.
-* Three lines between "sections"
+* **Triple blank line spacing** between "sections"

 ### Coments

-* Just try to maintain the look of the section dividers etc.
+* Just try to maintain the look and the spacing of the section dividers etc.

 ### Function Names

+* Start with capital letter.
 * Capitalize every word.
 * No spaces between words.
-* This naming style is called Camel Case with initial capital letters.
+* This naming style is called Camel Case with initial capital letters and mimics the convention of the CMANO Lua API, but without the
+  `ScenEdit_` prefix, etc.
 * Example: `ThisIsMyCoolFunction()`

 ### Variable and Argument Names

-* Always start with a lower case letter, but other than that camel case etc doesn't matter.
+* **Always start with a lower case letter**, but other than that camel case etc doesn't matter.
-* Use descriptive argument names especially like `DrawRPCircle(sidename, location, radius, numpts, nameprefix, firstindex)` and NOT `DrawRPCircle(s, x, a2, r1, b, c)` since nobody will understand that.
+* Use descriptive argument names especially like `DrawRPCircle(sidename, location, radius, numpts, nameprefix, firstindex)` and NOT `DrawRPCircle(s, x, a2, r1, b, c)` since nobody will understand that without digging into the code.
 * Do not start variable names or argument names with a capital letter!
+In short, just always start with a lower case letter.
+* Good examples: `foobar`, `foo_bar`, or `fooBar`
+* Bad examples: `FooBar`, `Foobar`